Carson River East Fork

 8.8

-Ponderosa bench on the right makes several excellent campsites, all within walking distance of a hotspring on the right bank downstream.
+Ponderosa bench on the right makes several excellent campsites, all within walking distance of a hotspring on the right bank downstream, and a nicer rock-lined hotspring on the left bank.

 East Fork Carson CA East Fork Carson CA